bugsbugsbux/notes-on-nix/notes-on-nix.md

 sometimes has certain properties to modify it (see: modifying packages).

-Despite the `derivation` function rarely being used directly it is useful to understand what arguments it works with:
+Despite the `derivation` function rarely being used directly it is useful to understand what arguments it works with since many wrappers take, in addition to some arguments specific to them, the same arguments and simply pass them on.

 `derivation` *requires* the following arguments:
 - `name`: A string which will be used in the names of files created in